-"Then the same day at evening [before sunset], being the first day of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Yahushua" (John 20:19, emphasis added).
+"Then the same day at evening [before sunset], being [still] the first day of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Yahushua" (John 20:19, emphasis added).
 It was the first day of the week while it was still dark, and it was still the first day of the week before sunset that evening.
 The night preceded the day!
 The first day of the week began at sunset and ended at sunset the following evening.

 Our fourth example is found in the book of Nehemiah.
 In this book Nehemiah gives a command that the doors to the city of Jerusalem are to be closed at a certain time before the sabbath begins.
-"When it came to pass, that when the gates of Jerusalem began to be dark before the sabbath, I commanded that the gates should be shut, and charged that they shold not be opened till after the sabbath" (Nehemiah 13:19).
+"When it came to pass, that when the gates of Jerusalem began to be dark before the sabbath, I commanded that the gates should be shut, and charged that they should not be opened till after the sabbath" (Nehemiah 13:19).
 If the Sabbath does not begin until sunrise as some contend then it would begin to be light before the sabbath and not "began to be dark" as it tells us in the book of Nehemiah!
-At sunset that evening when the gates began to be dark was when the sabbath was going to begin.
+At sunset in the evening when the gates "began to be dark" was when the sabbath was going to begin.